Freedom Trail

 Freedom Trail Marker

-The Freedom Trail was conceived in 1958, and attempts had been made throughout the early 1950s to create a trail that linked all the historic sites together.
+The Freedom Trail was conceived in 1951, and attempts had been made throughout the 1950s to create a permanent trail that linked all the historic sites together.
 Downtown was a bit dilapidated in the 1950s, and the trail was a fantastic idea to promote tourism.

 The official start of the Trail is located at Boston Common, near Park Street Station, although one can find the brick marker line on many between the Common and Quincy Market.